Tuesday, November 15, 2022

 • Do I leave interstellar travel and jumps alone?

-• Special resources for jumps.
-In the book
+• Special resources for jumps?

 • How big should the pocket empires/confederations be?
 Two or three planets?
 A few more?
 There are apparently 12 Sword Worlds though I don't remember all of them being named in the book.
 That seems like too many, at least for what I'm shooting for.